drum-n-bass/fusion/README.md

 > Svg Icons for the Cryptospace.

+Fusion is a growing open source crypto related Icon Set.

 You can tweak/adjust the css attributes: stroke-width and stroke to finetune.

+> Svg naming convetion

+Coinmarketcap format : [symbol] + _ + [cmcId] + .svg

+> Implementation with React / Spritesheet

-There is no ready-to-use implementation for the svg files yet.
+There is no implementation yet but i am working on that.

-Svg naming convention is : Coinmarketcap format ( [symbol]_[cmcId].svg )